 Easy & Soft Crochet Blanket - Learn how to make a blanket for a bed with this free pattern and tutorial.

-Doll Shoulder Wrap - Want to learn to crochet and make something for an American Girl doll or 18" doll.
+Doll Shoulder Wrap - Want to learn to crochet and make something for an 18" doll.
 Try this project!

 Crocheted rose Heart Door Hanger - Learn how to make a pretty door hanger using a purchased wooden heart and crocheted roses.